A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 If you leave your house unattended for too long,

-2. Your home is burgled and your personal information is stolen (information leaks and data tampering due to unauthorized access).
+② A burglary occurs and personal information is stolen (information leakage or data tampering due to unauthorized access)

-3. Your contact details are revealed (you forget to renew your SSL server certificate).Various problems will occur
+③ Who you are in contact with is revealed (forgetting to renew your SSL server certificate)Various problems will occur

 To prevent this from happening, updates are necessary, but those of you who are careless may not realize that it's time to update unless you are not notified